acampove/rx_run3/README.md

 # ap_utilities

 This project holds code needed to transform the AP used by the RD group into something that makes ntuples with MVA HLT triggers.
+For documentation specific to MVA lines of the RD group, check [this](doc/mva_lines.md)

 ## Check for samples existence